TheArturthur/CoppermindScraper/Cosmere/Aviar.md

 ## Ecology
   Aviar flying over the <<Pantheon\|Pantheon>>
-There are two types of Aviar, greater and lesser Aviar, though it is unclear what makes one greater or lesser.
 Many species of birds in the Pantheon can become Aviar; neither trappers nor scholars are immediately familiar with every species.
 Each species is typically found on a specific island.
 They can be sent to live in the [[Homeisles\|homeisles]] or the [[Mainland\|mainland]] without issue, but wild Aviar are only found in the Pantheon.
+Some Aviar are referred to as "lesser" Aviar, although it is unclear if the term refers to their physical size, the nature of their abilities, or both.

 ## Domestication
 >“*An Aviar raised around humans never quite fit back in among their own kind.
 The same could be said of a man raised around Aviar.*”